xrdocs/ncs5500/_tutorials/access-list-enhancements-on-ncs5500-j2-based-platforms.md

 ## Summary

 Hope this article was helpful.
 We covered the new enhancements/support and the programming difference in the new platforms.
-In the upcoming articles we will cover more such details for various ACL features and their implementation w.r.t new chipset.
+In the upcoming articles we will cover the IPv6 egress ACL's, ACL for IPv6 EH support, ACL support on BVI interface.
+We will also have a separate article on how to increase the scale.
+Stay tuned !!!